Craig Hughes: a legend in New Zealand

 He had more than 40 years of experience making surfboards.
 Craig Hughes shaped his first stick when he was only 14.
 Then, he founded Wave Graffiti and took it to Europe.

-He shaped for Town & Country, while designing his own boards for customers who knew his reputation of master craftsman.
+He shaped for Town & Country while designing his own boards for customers who knew his reputation as a master craftsman.

 Time would see Craig focusing exclusively on his own brand, Hughes.
 Sons Nat and Luke started shaping with his father and helping him with the family business.

-"I've been involved in this industry for a long time and I'm probably getting to the end of it but it would be nice to see kids getting the opportunity to get involved in a manufacturing industry like that", Craig once told.
+"I've been involved in this industry for a long time, and I'm probably getting to the end of it, but it would be nice to see kids getting the opportunity to get involved in a manufacturing industry like that," Craig once said.

 Top Stories